 Not just reciting the numbers, but showing them HOW.

-I don’t care if they left for more money, better advancement opportunities, a less stressful environment, due to poor performance or poor attendance or whatever, it’s OUR fault!
-Each manager should be taking personal responsibility for EVERYTHING that happens within the walls of the company!
+I don’t care if they left for more money, better advancement opportunities, a less stressful environment, due to poor performance or poor attendance or whatever…it’s OUR fault!

 If there’s a toxic work environment, address it.
 Open people’s eyes.